discord-net/Discord.Net/docs/guides/commands/commands.md

 ### Module Constructors

-Modules are constructed using Dependency Injection.
+Modules are constructed using @Guides.Commands.DI.
 Any parameters that are placed in the Module's constructor must be injected into an
 @System.IServiceProvider first.